 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-It was a short week, due to the President’s Day holiday, but we still kept busy.
+April is shaping up to be another busy month for us!

 The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: